-You can tell us on your application form where you want the ballot papers to be sent if this is different to the address where you are registered to vote, such as, a university address or holiday home.
-Please give the reason for your choice.
+Tell us on your application form where you want the ballot papers to be sent if this is different to the address where you're registered to vote, such as a university address or holiday home.
+Give the reason for your choice.

 When are postal votes sent out?

 Postal votes can only be sent out once the deadline to become a candidate has passed and the ballot papers have been produced and printed.